ImTheSquid/SplitLargeFiles/README.md

 # Split Large Files
 Split large files is a BetterDiscord plugin that makes sending large files easy by breaking up big files into smaller ones that get reassembled upon download.
 With the current version's protocol, a theoretical max file size of around 2 GB for normal users or around 25 GB for Nitro users is possible!
+Realistically Discord caps the number of files in a single upload at around 10-15 so your mileage may vary.

 If you are unable to install BetterDiscord or Split Large Files and you want to reassemble a set of chunk files someone sent you, go [here](https://imthesquid.github.io/).